 You’ve got a script.
 You’re getting ready to shoot.
-Before you go into production, you’ll need to figure out how to break down your script.
+Before you go into production, you’ll need to do a script breakdown.

 Locations can be tricky when breaking down a script.
 It takes the eyes of a pro to identify “hidden locations.”

 A veteran 1st AD can address any location issues miles ahead.
-Fortunately, the author of this article, yours truly, is an accomplished 1st AD.
+Fortunately, yours truly, is an accomplished AD.

 By the end of this post, you’ll be able to break down a script and be ready to focus on the next steps to make your film with confidence.